 The source code of a company’s website is a goldmine for technographic information – if you know where to look.
 The source code can provide information on the scripts and requests needed to load the page, as well as the collected cookies.

 Accessing these features via the source code reveals the software being used to actually run the page, as well as how that page links to other pages/programmes/tools that the website makes use of.
-Thus you can see not only what is being used, but how it is being used.
+This way, you can see not only which software is being used, but how it is being used.

-Examples of technological information that can be found from a company website’s source code are: their web hosting software, their email collector, and their digital marketing tools.
+Examples of technological information that can be found from a company website’s source code are: their web hosting software, their email collector, and their digital marketing and martech tools.

-Web scraping is arguably the technographics collection method with the most advantages and the fewest drawbacks.
-It requires little manual labor and is thus very scalable, it provides a comprehensive list of the technologies being used, and can even show the context in which they are being used.
+Web scraping company website source codes is arguably the technographics collection method with the most advantages and the fewest drawbacks.
+It requires little manual labor and so is very scalable.
+And as we’ve seen, it provides a comprehensive list of the technologies being used, and can even show the context in which they are being used.

 The only thing that you cannot necessarily ascertain from the source code alone is exactly when these technologies were acquired and implemented.